Beckville Independent School District

 Beckville Independent School District is a public school district based in Beckville, Texas (USA).

-The district is in Panola County.
+Beckville ISD is located within Panola County.

 Finances

-As of the 2010–2011 school year, the appraised valuation of property in the district was $733,790,000.
-The maintenance tax rate was $0.098 and the bond tax rate was $0.008 per $100 of appraised valuation.
+As of 2025, Beckville ISD has a combined tax rate of $0.849 per $100.
+The new figure includes $0.6189 for maintenance and operations (M&O) and $0.2305 for interest and sinking (I&S) funds.

 Academic achievement

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.

 Schools

-In the 2011–2012 school year, the district had two campuses.
+As of 2025, the district has two campuses: